Open Positions

 - CV and grade transcripts (in French or English).

 - Name of one person who can recommend you (best), or a recommendation letter from a professor, which clearly states that you are a good candidate do research.
+I will not answer incomplete applications.
+If you cannot include one of the above documents, add a justification in the email.

 Put [PhD Application]